IAmNini/project-2/README.md

 ## The Brief

-- **Consume a public API**  – this could be anything but it must make sense for your project.
+- **Consume a public API**  – this could be anything but it must make sense for the project.
 - **Have several components** - At least one classical and one functional.
 - **The app should include a router**  - with several "pages".
 - **Be deployed online and accessible to the public.**